 Chasing their Dreams and Working Hard for It

 “I didn’t know much to be honest.
-I mean beyond sailing and transporting goods or people from one place to another,” Sabrina, a cadet officer recalls with a chuckle.
+I mean beyond sailing and transporting goods or people from one place to another,” Sabrina, a newly promoted third officer recalls with a chuckle.
 “But I am an adventurous person and decided to take a leap of faith by pursuing this as a career.”

 While Raquel works as a fourth engineer on the vessel and a complete opposite from her shipmate, she seems more grounded.
 “I really enjoy learning and understanding the inner workings of machines, especially ships,” Raquel shares.
 So, it’s not surprising that she holds a degree in marine engineering.